fotinakis/swagger-blocks/README.md

 ## Example (Rails)

-Simplified example based on the design for the Petstore [Swagger Sample App](http://petstore.swagger.wordnik.com/#!/pet):
+Simplified example based on the design for the Petstore [Swagger Sample App](http://petstore.swagger.wordnik.com/#!/pet).
+For a more complex and complete example, see the [swagger_blocks_spec.rb](https://github.com/fotinakis/swagger-blocks/blob/master/spec/lib/swagger_blocks_spec.rb) file.

 #### PetsController